yqiuu/spectuner/README.md

   - XXX/spec_1.dat
 ```
 2. Set telescope parameters in `workspace/config.yml`.
 For single dish telescopes, set `Inter_Flag: True` and `TelescopeSize` to the diameter of the telescope in a unit of meter.
 For interferometers, set `Inter_Flag: True` and provide `BMIN`, `BMAJ`, and `BPA`.
 3. Set ``prominence`` in `workspace/config.yml`.
 The is the critical parameter to identify peaks.
 The code uses `find_peaks` from Scipy to find peaks.
-See the [document](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html) for its definition.
+See the [document](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html) for details.
 We recommend setting ``prominence`` to a 4-fold RMS.
-If the spectra have different RMS, `prominence` can be a list, e.g.
+If the spectra have different RMSs, `prominence` can be a list, e.g.
 ```
 peak_manager:
   prominence: [0.01, 0.02]